NelsonPython/tuningGuides/OpenVino.md

 This topic demonstrates how to run the Benchmark Python* Tool, which performs inference using convolutional networks.
 Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).

 Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
-The number of infer requests and execution approach depend on the mode defined with the -api command-line parameter. <sup>(</sup><a href="https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html"><sup>https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html</sup></a><sup>)</sup>
+The number of infer requests and execution approach depend on the mode defined with the -api command-line parameter.
+For more information see <a href="https://docs.openvinotoolkit.org/2020.4/openvino_inference_engine_tools_benchmark_tool_README.html">Openvino Inference Engine Tools Benchmark Tool README</a>

 Please run both of your FP32 and INT8 models on <a href="https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_benchmark_tool_README.html">Benchmark Python* Tool</a> and compare your results.